Solveig Slettahjell

-Solveig Slettahjell (born 2 April 1971 in Bærum, Norway) is a Norwegian jazz singer, known for her soulful, seductive voice.
+Solveig Slettahjell (born 2 April 1971) is a Norwegian jazz singer, known for her soulful, seductive voice.

 Career

-Slettahjell had her record debut with the album Slow Motion Orchestra (2003), contains jazz standards like "All the Way" and "My Heart Belongs to Daddy".
+Slettahjell was born in Bærum, Norway, and made her recording debut with the album Slow Motion Orchestra (2003), which contains jazz standards like "All the Way" and "My Heart Belongs to Daddy".
 It was released after festival appearance at Nattjazz 2002.
 For her second album, Silver (2004), her band took the name "Slow Motion Quintet".
 In 2005, they released Pixiedust.

 After working with a commission for Vossajazz Festiva (2009), she released the music on the acclaimed album Tarpan Seasons (2010).
-In 2012 she acclaimed performance at "Oslo Jazz Festival" 2012 with Gregory Porter.
+In 2012 she performed at the Oslo Jazz Festival with Gregory Porter.

 Slettahjell collaborated with Tord Gustavsen and Sjur Miljeteig releasing the albums Natt I Betlehem (2008) and Arven (2013) including with Nils Økland.
-In 2011 she released the album Antology with Morten Qvenild and in 2015 the album Trail of Souls with Knut Reiersrud and the jazz ensemble In the Country.
+In 2011 she released the album Antologie with Morten Qvenild and in 2015 the album Trail of Souls with Knut Reiersrud and the jazz ensemble In the Country.
+The album was praised for Slettahjell’s "immensely soulful vocals".